TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 To bring this scenario even further, you can now create another node in a completely different region of the world and connect to the Cloud-Relay.
 As long as they share the same ScopeID, data will flow to that node as well.

+## Chapter 9 - Securing the Host using SSL